-After living and working for seven months in this flat part of France, I’ve picked four of my favourite places to visit in Lower Normandy.
-Bon voyage!
+After living and working for seven months back in 2013 in this historic region of France, I’ve picked four of my favourite places to visit in Lower Normandy.
+As they say in la belle France, bon voyage!

 A Basse Normandie guide would be nowhere without this gem.
 Situated on a rocky outcrop just off the coast of Lower Normandy (and quite awkwardly positioned right on the Brittany – Normandy border) this is one of the UNESCO World Heritage Sites.
 Wander up the narrow alleyways towards the abbey itself, gaze in awe at the pillars and rooftop of the cathedral, and peer across the horizon at the tides that zoom up the sand (you might even see some bay walkers below!)
 There is (expensive) car parking on the mainland and a shuttle bus which takes you over the causeway; alternatively park in a nearby village and get a return ticket on the local bus for just €4.60.